Check Library¶

 Architecture¶

-Every check you do is handled by a checker.
+Every check you perform is handled by a checker.
 There is a default checker that is used when none is specified but you can also create multiple custom checkers.
 For example

 check(re = '1', "Expected active read enable at this point");